 This is the most basic and relatively straightforward indicator for measuring the success of an e-commerce business.
 It refers to the percentage of customers who’ve purchased at your store compared to the total number of visitors.

 The conversion rate indicates the effectiveness of your marketing strategies in converting visitors to customers.
 This is perhaps the metric e-commerce brands focus the most on.
 According to experts, a fair conversion rate for e-commerce lies between 1-5%.

 Calculating the conversion rate is easy.
 Say 500 people visit your app in a day, and 50 of them make a purchase.
 The conversion rate will then be calculated as 50/500 x 100 = 10%.

 Average Order Value

-Average Order Value (AOV) is a key metric that is derived from the conversion rate.
-It refers to the average amount spent per transaction i.e. the average value of a purchase.
+Average Order Value (AOV) is a critical metric derived from the conversion rate.
+It refers to the average amount spent per transaction, i.e., the average value of a purchase.
 While the conversion rate indicates the number of visitors that make a purchase, AOV indicates the revenue generated through these purchases.

-However, you may have a high conversion rate but a low average order value; or your conversion rate may appear weak but you could be generating enough revenue per transaction to compensate for this.
+However, you may have a high conversion rate but a low average order value; your conversion rate may appear weak, but you could be generating enough revenue per transaction to compensate for this.

 - Upsell premium versions and additional features of your product